 Surfshark emerged some time in 2018 and has been on an upward trajectory since then.
 The service is run out of the British Virgin Islands (BVI).
 Offering a fast, secure and feature-packed service it is certainly one to be keeping an eye on.

 The features it has to offer are hidden underneath the smooth veneer of a very simple and easy-to-use interface.
-From a consumer standpoint, it also ticks a lot of the right boxes in meeting demand, from everything to Netflix access all the way to bypassing the Great Firewall of China.
+From a consumer point of view, it also ticks a lot of the right boxes in meeting demand, from everything to Netflix access all the way to bypassing the Great Firewall of China.

 Today we put it to the test and see how it stands up to the competition;